Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Introduction

 Statistical and systematic uncertainties on the measured rotational velocity introduce a significant amount of variation in the resulting ratios of total to stellar mass between the galaxies in the sample.
 To adjust for this, we construct a statistical model that allows us to constrain the experimental uncertainties while extracting a more accurate estimate of the average \Mratio within each galaxy subsample.
 In addition, as discussed in \cite{Douglass19} and visible in Figure \ref{fig:IFU}, the MaNGA data coverage is limited to the visible extent of the galaxy and to the size of the fiber-optic bundle (the integral field unit, or IFU).
-Therefore, our results involving \Mratio are limited to the covered region.
+Therefore, our measurement of the rotational velocity, $V(r)$, is limited to the covered region.
+We extrapolate our parameterization of the fitted rotation curve to estimate $V(r)$ at the 90\% elliptical Petrosian radius, $R_{90}$, so that we study the same region of each galaxy.

 Due to dark matter's lack of interaction via the electromagnetic force, there are limited statistics of the dark matter content of galaxies.
-Studies have been limited to measurements of weak gravitaitonal lensing from galaxy stacking, which requires assumptions about the galaxy's dark matter content \emph{a priori}, and to studies measuring the kinematics of a galaxy, which requires multiple observations across the spatially resolved surface of the galaxy.
-These kinematic studies are limited to only the most nearby of objects and require a significant amount of observation time for each object.
+Studies have been restricted to measurements of weak gravitational lensing from galaxy stacking, which require assumptions about the galaxy's dark matter content \emph{a priori}, and to studies measuring the kinematics of a galaxy, which require multiple observations across the spatially resolved surface of the galaxy.
+These kinematic studies are limited to only the closest objects and require a significant amount of observation time for each object.
 To help alleviate these constraints, we introduce a parameterization of the ratio of total to stellar mass in a galaxy that requires galaxy photometry and redshift and can therefore be used on a much larger galaxy sample.